 The product owner needs to closely collaborate with the team.
 They need to provide the Team guidance and direction by providing clarity on “the what” without attempting to tell the Team how to do “the How”.
-Basically, the product owner is in the business driver’s seat, determining what the business wants done based on what is of highest value to the business.
+Basically, the product owner is in the business driver’s seat, determining what the business wants to be done based on what is of the highest value to the business.

-We have worked with a range of Product Owner from brilliant ones who take to the role like a duck to water and energise and empower Teams, to downright poor Product Owners who are either absent, uncommitted or incapable of determining what is important to the business.
+We have worked with a range of Product Owner from brilliant ones who take to the role like a duck to water and energize and empower Teams, to downright poor Product Owners who are either absent, uncommitted or incapable of determining what is important to the business.
 Sadly, the majority fall into this camp resulting in a major Scrum dysfunction.

 The Scrum Meetings